 Is there a difference between Rent Control and Rent Stabilization?

 Yes.
 While rent control and rent stabilization both involve rent regulation, they have different sets of regulations.
-According to the 2017 NYC Housing and Vacancy Survey, there are about 22,000 rent controlled apartments vs. about 966,000 rent stabilized apartments.
+According to the 2021 NYC Housing and Vacancy Survey (HVS), there are about 16,400 rent controlled apartments and about 1,048,860 rent stabilized apartments.

 The term “rent regulated” encompasses both rent controlled and rent stabilized units.
 The NYS Homes and Community Renewal (HCR), the agency that regulates both rent controlled and rent stabilized apartments, explains their differences in Fact Sheet #1: Rent Stabilization and Rent Control and on their Rent Control page: